-Being an essential element of a business’s cash flow, accounts receivables also effect several areas of accounting including accounts payable, financial statements, budgeting and collections.
-Understanding the impact can aid in the direction on making decisions on your credit and collections policies.
+Being an essential element of a business’s cash flow, accounts receivables also affect several areas of accounting including accounts payable, financial statements, budgeting, and collections.
+Understanding the impact can aid in the direction of making decisions on your credit and collections policies.
 The habit of collecting late invoices from customers will become more challenging and difficult as the time passes.
 Therefore, just like accounts payable, staying on top of your accounts receivables is important for the profitability of your small business.

 Use Accountant to Improve your Financial Health